leakless21/codespaces-blank/traffic_monitoring/docs/developer_guide.md

 - Results are stored in the database
 - The main application coordinates and visualizes everything

+### 2.3 Recent Updates to the System

+The system has been updated to address several issues:

+1. **Fixed Video Resolution and Speed Issues**:
+   - Modified video ingestion to preserve original frame resolution
+   - Updated video writing to match source video FPS
+   - Improved visualization to scale properly with any resolution

+2. **Enhanced Visualization**:
+   - Added vehicle bounding boxes with colored indicators
+   - Added unique vehicle ID display
+   - Added timestamp display
+   - Added license plate detection and display
+   - Improved readability of text elements with background blocks

+3. **Simplified Counting Logic**:
+   - Removed directional counting (up/down) in favor of total count only
+   - Simplified the counting interface in both code and UI

 ## 3. Service Design Guidelines

 When working with existing services or creating new ones, follow these patterns to maintain consistency.